Creating a Synapse workspace

 - In the search results, under Services, select Azure Synapse Analytics.

 - Select Add to create a workspace.

-- By Account name, click Create New and name the new storage account contosolake or similar as this name must be unique.
+- By Account name, select Create New and name the new storage account contosolake or similar as the name must be unique.

 - Check the "Assign myself the Storage Blob Data Contributor role on the Data Lake Storage Gen2 account" box.